JaskRendix/ampla_project/README.md

 pip install -e .
 ```

-Requires Python 3.10 or later.
+Python 3.12 or later is required.

 ## Usage